Namelecc/phalanx/README.md

 Main tester: ijhchess

-Minor dev contributions and correspondent: erinisafox
+Correspondent and idea hatcher: erinisafox

 If you want to improve the code or have an issue, please make an issue.
 Thanks and good luck!